 Performance should be measured throughout the project lifecycle.
 This way, you can identify issues and take corrective action before it's too late.
 It's equally important to measure performance upon completion of the project.
 This allows you to compare actual results to their baselines to evaluate overall and individual performance.

 Developing a comprehensive and realistic project plan requires time and effort.
-However, planning can make your life easier during the project execution phase by preventing nasty surprises and misunderstandings.
+However, planning can make life easier during the project execution by preventing nasty surprises and misunderstandings.

 Most project plans need to incorporate the following subsidiary plans:

 Document the scope, schedule, and cost of the project.
 In most cases, plans include cost management, quality management, resource management, communication management, risk management, procurement processes, and ongoing stakeholder engagement through the project's lifecycle.

 In some organisations, project managers document and share their plans when it is mandatory.
 In other organisations where the knowledge is not recorded, speaking to other project managers to gain insights may be essential.